gjolleyrogers/gjolleyrogers.github.io/content/project/writing/_index.md

     show_sidebar_adunit: false # show ad container
     text_series_label: "In this series"
     text_contents_label: "On this page"
+categories:
+  - writing
 tags:
-  - hugo-site
-  categories:
-  - Theme Features
+  - ecology
-  - R
+  - abundance
 ---
 In **no way** do I think anything I write here is the last word on a subject.
 And  it is likely that mistakes and typos may slip through.
 So, don't hesitate to get in touch if you see something that <i class="fas fa-bug pr2"></i> bugs you.